octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

   </p>
 </NotificationBar>

-# Raffle smart contract
+## Raffle smart contract
-In this chapter, a simple [raffle](https://en.wikipedia.org/wiki/Raffle) example is used.
-A raffle is a gambling game, where players buy tickets and the winning ticket is drawn.
+In this chapter, a simple [raffle](https://en.wikipedia.org/wiki/Raffle) example is considered.
+A raffle is a gambling game, where players buy tickets.
+The winning ticket is then drawn.
 In our case, a raffle will be developed in a smart contract with those rules:
 - An address (called the administrator) wants to organize a raffle, whose reward is a tz amount.
 - The administrator pays the reward to the winner with their own funds.
 - Anyone can participate in the raffle, and the participation fee is the same for everyone.
 However, each address can participate only once.